gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 AAA,A
 ```

+As we can see, the keys of the input stream are not the same as the one used in the "table", e.g. topic `test-kstream-compacted-topic`.

-immediately the count should start to add up for each key and the output from the consumer should be similar to the one shown below
+Immediately the joined data should start to show up for each key and the output from the consumer should be similar to the one shown below

 ```bash
 A,A;Entity A